Mithlesh7877/VBA/VBA_sales_report/README.md

 3.Automate repetitive work </br>
 4.Generating Pivot report </br>
 5.Segregating data based on region </br>
-6.Hide important tabs and with use of password secure access to RAW data </br>
+6.Hide important tabs and with use of password secure access to RAW data </br></br>

+Note: To access raw data use 'test' as a password for Admin